cavilosa/Publishing-House/README.md

     export FLASK_APP=app && export FLASK_ENV=development && flask run --reload

-## Authentification
+## Authentication
 _____________________

-For the login purposes this app is using 3d party authentication: Auth0 servicese.
+For the login purposes this app is using 3d party authentication: Auth0 services.
 First, a user needs to sign up.
-That email needs to be asssigned to a role in the auth0 dashboard.
+That email needs to be assigned to a role in the auth0 dashboard.
 After the login auth0 returns a jwt token that is used for checking permissions.
 Each route, except the landing page, requires specific auth0 permission.
 Depending on those permissions, links to various routes become available.